-Spring is just around the corner, which means it’s time for spring cleaning!
-Spring cleaning is about more than just organizing closets and deep-cleaning carpets, it’s also about taking care of home maintenance.
+Spring is just around the corner, which means it’s time for spring home care!
+Spring cleaning is about more than just organizing closets and deep-cleaning carpets; it’s also about taking care of home maintenance.

 Northwest United States

-The Northwestern United States has a climate known for its rainy weather.
-The area is also populated by forests and mountain ranges.
-According to the EPA, the climate on either side of these mountain ranges can be drier, colder, or hotter than the other side depending on the season.
-This region has 17 national forests, so keeping the exterior of your home maintained is important for every season.
+The Northwestern United States is known for its rainy weather, and the area is made up of forests and mountain ranges.
+The climate on either side of these mountain ranges can be drier, colder, or hotter than the other side, depending on the season.
+Keeping the exterior of your Northwest home maintained is important for every season.

 Clean the gutters.

-Pine needles, leaves and miscellaneous debris work their way into your gutter all winter long, and it needs to be removed by spring.
-Use a ladder to get up to your gutters, and then remove debris with gloves and a trash bag.
+If you’re living in the Pacific Northwest, you’ll know that pine needles, leaves, and miscellaneous debris work their way into your gutters all winter long, and it all needs to be removed by spring.
+Use a ladder to get up to your gutters and remove debris with gloves and a trash bag.
 This might also be a good opportunity to install gutter screens.
 Your local home improvement store can provide you with recommendations and instructions.

 Trim your trees.